 Electric meat grinder problems

-A broken meat grinder is hard to repair, and most of the time, you’ll need just to throw it in the trash and buy another one.
+A broken meat grinder is hard to repair, and most of the time, you’ll need to throw it in the trash and buy another one.
 But if you replace the damaged part with new spare parts, it’ll become usable again.

 Electric meat grinder pros

 Power: It’s like both sides of the coin.
 Limited motor power is a disadvantage, but the maximum power delivery is an advantage.
 The ability of a manual meat grinder depends on your strength.
-Now let’s say, you’re not very strong.
+Now let’s say you’re not very strong.
 That’s where an electric meat mincer shines.

 Electric Meat Grinder Cons